-This Gluten Free Flank Steak Marinade with Tamari is a perfect weeknight meal.
-It’s easy to put together, infused with asian flavors, and is best when grilled.
-A quick dinner recipe for a hot summer night!
+This easy Asian Steak Marinade is gluten free and makes the best weeknight BBQ meal.
+It’s quick to put together, made with tamari, red wine, and other flavors, and perfect for a tougher cut of beef like flank steak.
+A simple dinner recipe for a hot summer night!

 Looking for a really easy dish where you don’t have to turn on your oven?
 Or your stove?
 Or even your microwave?
 You are in the right place.

 Summertime can get hot as blazes and the idea of turning anything on in your kitchen can make the thought of cooking unbearable.
-Which is when you turn toward your grill.
+Which is when you turn to your grill.

-A number of steak marinades I’ve found tend to use soy, rendering them useless to those looking to stay gluten free because soy has gluten.
-This recipe uses Gluten Free Tamari Sauce instead.
+A number of steak marinades I’ve found tend to use soy sauce, rendering them useless to those looking to stay gluten free because most soy sauces has gluten.
+This recipe uses gluten free tamari sauce instead.
 Which leads to the following question…

 What’s the Difference Between Tamari and Soy Sauce?

 They are in fact pretty similar, and if you were to pour each into a glass you’d likely not be able to tell the difference between the two without tasting them.
-Both are made from soybeans, with soy sauce also using wheat.
-Typically tamari does not use wheat but be sure to read your labels as it can definitely sneak it’s way in there.
+Both are made from soybeans, with most soy sauces also using wheat.
+Typically tamari does not use wheat but be sure to read your labels as it can definitely sneak its way in there.

 You shouldn’t have any trouble finding gluten free tamari sauce at your local grocery store – it will be located in the same section as soy sauce typically is (just don’t pick that up by mistake).
-If you aren’t able to find it, you can always order it on Amazon.
+If you aren’t able to find it, you can always order it online.

 Now on to the recipe.